These delicious roasted sweet potato slices cook with the brown sugar on top so they get that caramelized yum factor.

 Let's get started!
 Here's what you'll need:

-You'll also need a baking sheet, I love these ones (and yes, mine look a little beat up- they've seen a lot of use since I bought them in 2017), cutting board, and knife.
+To make this sweet potato recipe you'll need a baking sheet- I love these ones (and yes, mine look a little beat up after a lot of use)- a cutting board, and a sharp knife.
+Optionally you can use parchment paper or aluminum foil for ultra-easy clean up.

 Variations of Roasted Sweet Potato Slices